Prithiviraj69/PHP_Interview_Question/README.md

      - You declare a constant using the define() function or the const keyword, for example, define("CONSTANT_NAME", "constant value"); or const CONSTANT_NAME = "constant value";.
      - Constants are useful when you want to ensure that a value remains constant throughout your code.

+### Q3.
+Differentiate between static and dynamic websites.
+   - **Static Website:**
+     - The content cannot be manipulated after the script is executed.
+     - No way to change the content as it is predefined.
+   - **Dynamic Website:**
+     - The content can be changed even at runtime.
+     - The content can be changed easily by manipulation and reloading.